getFairAI/decentralised-inference/documents/whitepaper.md

 * **Implement ArProfile:** It can be interesting to associate ArProfile with Creators, Curators, Operators, or Users that want it to have a better integration of the application in Arweave's ecosystem;
 * **Payments with other currencies:** Currently, the Marketplace only supports payments in Arweave.
 It may make sense to accept additional coins or tokens in the future;
 * **[DataOS](https://q4xpz2buwrju4ai3gfzkfeu3vjn2rhb2crlw7epn77vzm6wg74cq.arweave.net/hy786DS0U04BGzFyopKbqluonDoUV2-R7f_rlnrG_wU "DataOS original article"):** Since Fair Protocol performs model inference in a decentralised manner, it may be interesting to build on top of it a system that would obtain information from Arweave or the broader internet and render it dynamically with code components;
-* **Decentralised training:** Our application only supports decentralised inference at the moment.
+* **Decentralised training:** Our application only supports decentralised inference for the moment.
 To further solve the problems, presented in Section I, we may develop an application that performs model training in a decentralised manner.

 ## XIII.
 Conclusion